Alumnae & Alumni of Goucher College

 Todd Eric Hawkins MAAA ’10: In August of 2015, Hawkins was appointed executive director of the Irving Arts Center in Irving, Texas.
 Prior to his move to Texas, he served as project manager for Public Art for Public Schools from 2008 to 2015.
 In addition, he was the managing director of Theatre East, a nonprofit, Off-Broadway theatre company in New York City.
 From 2013 – 2015, he served as co-chair of the Americans for the Arts Emerging Leaders Council, a nationally-elected body of individuals who advise the next generation of arts leaders through Americans for the Arts, the nation’s leading nonprofit organization for the advancement of the arts and arts education.
 Hawkins has presented at conferences and served on top industry panels around the country including for the Connecticut Office of the Arts and the Arts Council of Indianapolis as well as for Americans for the Arts.
 Raised in Oklahoma, Hawkins completed his undergraduate studies at the University of Oklahoma and received his Master of Arts in Arts Administration from Goucher College in 2010.

-Kara M. Bundy ’02: At Goucher, Bundy created her own major by combining sociology, psychology, women’s studies, and Spanish, which culminated in the production of a theatrical thesis, “We are the Ones: An Exploration of Resistance and Otherness.”
+Kara M. Bundy ’02: As Deputy Director at CASA (Court Appointed Special Advocate) Prince George’s County, Bundy is responsible for fundraising, marketing, volunteer recruitment, finances, and HR policy for a non-profit that helps abused and neglected children in foster care.
+She also serves on the Marketing Committee of the National CASA Association.
+At Goucher, Bundy created her own major by combining sociology, psychology, women’s studies, and Spanish, which culminated in the production of a theatrical thesis, “We are the Ones: An Exploration of Resistance and Otherness.”
 Since graduating, Bundy has worked with several nonprofit and international education programs and studied marketing at the Wharton School of Business.
-She now runs a successful marketing and development consultancy.
+She also runs a successful marketing and development consultancy.
 Bundy lives with her husband and two daughters in Bethesda, MD.

 Jenifer Mitchell Reed ’86: Reed is program manager for NTT Com Security, an global internet security company.
 She earned a certificate in technical writing from Goucher College, a masters of science degree in management from the University of Management and Technology, and professional certifications in Six Sigma and project management.
 From 1999 to 2001, she served as a Goucher Trustee and was President of the AAGC Board.
 She also chaired the Alumnae/i Fund Committee for four years.
 A resident of Trophy Club, TX, Reed has one son.

 Jesse J. Holland MFA ’12: Holland is a national writer covering race, ethnicity & demographics for The Associated Press in Washington, D.C.
-He is the author of the book, “Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C.”
-(Globe Pequot, 2007) A former Supreme Court, White House and congressional reporter, Jesse was named one of TheRoot.com 100 Most Influential African Americans in 2011 and is the youngest person on the University of Mississippi’s Top 50 Journalism Graduates.
+He is the author of the books, “Black Men Built The Capitol: Discovering African American History In and Around Washington, D.C.”
+(Globe Pequot, 2007), and The Invisibles: The Untold Story of African American Slaves in the White House (Lyons Press, 2016).
+A former Supreme Court, White House and congressional reporter, Jesse was named one of TheRoot.com 100 Most Influential African Americans in 2011 and is the youngest person on the University of Mississippi’s Top 50 Journalism Graduates.
 Holland hails from Holly Springs, Miss., and lives in Bowie, Md.
-He is currently working on a book about slavery inside the White House, which began as his thesis for his MFA at Goucher College (2012).

 Uneeda Brewer ’70: Since retiring from the Global Talent Management group at Johnson & Johnson in New Brunswick, NJ, Brewer started a life and executive coaching practice.
 She works with individuals who want to improve their work and personal lives in some way and who value having the support and expertise of an objective and caring coach.
 Brewer holds a masters degree in social work (MSW) from Atlanta University School of Social Work.
 She is a positive psychology coach and a certified practitioner in psychodrama, sociometry and group psychotherapy.
 Brewer has co-presented three workshops at the Psychodrama National Conference over the past 5 years.
 She previously served on the AAGC Board and was its secretary.
 Brewer volunteers with several mission activities in her local congregation and with a literacy program in St. Petersburg, Florida where she resides.